RedisLabs/redislabs-docs/content/modules/redisearch/release-notes/redisearch-2.0-release-notes.md

 ---
 Title: RediSearch 2.0 Release Notes
 description:
-weight: 96
+weight: 95
 alwaysopen: false
 categories: ["Modules"]
 ---
-## RediSearch 2.0 GA Release (September 2020)
+## RediSearch 2.0 (September, 2020)

-RediSearch 2.0 includes several improvements in performance and usability over RediSearch 1.0.
+RediSearch 2.0 is a public preview release meeting GA standards.
+This release includes several improvements in performance and usability over RediSearch 1.0.
 These changes necessitate a few backward-breaking changes to the API.

 ### Highlights